decentholograms/Discord-SpamBot/README.md

 # SETUP

 - Python (PIP)
-  - Open cmd and go to the fastdex folder using CD on windows or linux and run the following command.
+  - Open cmd and go to the project folder using CD on windows or linux and run the following command.
   - pip install -r requirements.txt
     - (Only is discord pip req.)